Diwan: Amir's Health Condition Remains Stable

-(MENAFN- Kuwait News Agency (KUNA)) KUWAIT, Nov 30 (KUNA) -- The health condition of His Highness the Amir Sheikh Nawaf Al-Ahmad Al-Jaber Al-Sabah remains stable, said the Amiri Diwan Minister Thursday.
+(MENAFN- Kuwait News Agency (KUNA)) KUWAIT, Dec 1 (KUNA) -- The health condition of His Highness the Amir Sheikh Nawaf Al-Ahmad Al-Jaber Al-Sabah remains stable, said the Amiri Diwan on Friday.

-Amiri Diwan Minister Sheikh Mohammad Al-Abdullah Al-Sabah expressed wishes of good health and rapid recovery for His Highness the Amir. (end) gta
+In a statement, Amiri Diwan Minister Sheikh Mohammad Al-Abdullah Al-Sabah expressed wishes of good health and swift recovery for His Highness the Amir, calling on the public to verify news in regards to His Highness's health from official sources. (end)

 Legal Disclaimer: